Open-Inventions/TurboSharp/README.md

 # TurboSharp

-A command-line IDE for C#
+It's inspired by Borland Turbo Pascal, but for C# development.
+Primary use case is running on small and/or restricted devices.